krazt/pls/README.md

 # pls

-`pls` is a CLI program that uses AI to tell you the command you are needing to accomplish a certain task from your terminal.
+`pls` is a CLI program that uses AI (OpenAI's GPT-3.5) to tell you the command you need to run in your terminal, given your description in natural language.
-Additionally, you can use it to generate and modify text and images, given a text description.
+Also, it can run the command for you.

 Its name is a short form of "please".
 And careful — `pls` acts a little grumpy when asked out-of-scope questions.